-Below is a brief description of Citizens Oversight Board meetings that took place in 2018 and early 2019.10
+Below is a brief description of Citizens Oversight Board meetings that took place in 2020 and early 2021.10

-- February 19, 2019: The Citizens Oversight Board met to review and accept agency reports on prior year activities for the various programs of the Clean Energy Jobs Act.
-The Board nominated and approved Adrienne Alvord and Randall Martinez as Chair and Vice Chair, respectively. - ➤ March 21, 2019: The Citizens Oversight Board met to approve the fourth annual report to the Legislature. - ➤ July 24, 2019: The Citizens Oversight Board met to review and approve the Program and Financial Audit from the State Controller's Office.
-The Board also received updates on the School Bus Replacement Program and the ECAA-Ed Competitive Program authorized by SB 110.

 - February 13, 2020: The Citizens Oversight Board met to review and accept agency reports on prior year activities for the various programs of the Clean Energy Jobs Act.
-The Board nominated and approved Adrienne Alvord and Randall Martinez as Chair and Vice Chair, respectively. - March 17, 2020: The Citizens Oversight Board met to approve the fifth annual report to the Legislature.
+The Board nominated and approved Adrienne Alvord and Randall Martinez as Chair and Vice Chair, respectively. - April 4, 2020: The Citizens Oversight Board met to approve the fifth annual report to the Legislature. - August 26, 2020: The Citizens Oversight Board met to review and approve the Program Audit from the State Controller's Office.
+The Board also received updates on the School Bus Replacement Program and the ECAA-Ed Competitive Loan Program authorized by SB 110.

+- February 17, 2021: The Citizens Oversight Board met to review and accept agency reports and data from the Energy Commission and the California Community Colleges Chancellor's Office on the prior year program activities funded by the Clean Energy Jobs Act.
+The Board nominated and approved Adrienne Alvord and Randall Martinez as Chair and Vice Chair, respectively.
+Randy Young, appointed by State Controller Betty Yee in early February, participated in his first meeting. - March 23, 2021: The Citizens Oversight Board met to approve the sixth annual report to the Legislature.